shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/index.md

 * Doug Beardsley (with feedback and suggestions from Brent Yorgey)

+### Who is porting this from Haskell to PureScript?

+* Shaun Lee

 ### Code Template

-For all of these problem sets you should use the following language pragmas and imports:
+For all of these problem sets you should use the following import:

-    {-# LANGUAGE MonadComprehensions #-}
-    {-# LANGUAGE RebindableSyntax  #-}

     module Set1 where